Saturday, August 12, 2006

 Most recently, Paramount Pictures has allowed a long-standing deal with Tom Cruise whereby-

 Paramount has paid Cruise-Wagner Productions, Cruise's private film development company, up to $17.5 million a year to base its office on the Paramount lot in Los Angeles.
 It also paid for 10 staff.
-In return, Paramount gets the first bite at any Cruise film.
+In return, Paramount gets the first bite at any Cruise film.-to lapse.

 The item further goes on to say that